jgonzalezdr/CppUMockGen/MANUAL.md

 ## Getting Started

-To generate a mock from a header file containing the functions that you want to mock, just pass the path to the header file as input (first parameter or explicitly with the `-i` / `--input` option) and the path to the file where you want the mocked functions to be generated as output (second parameter or explicitly with the `-o` / `--output` option).
-If the output file is not specified, the mock is printed to the console.
+To generate a mock from a header file containing the functions that you want to mock, just pass the path to the header file as input (first parameter or explicitly with the `-i` / `--input` option) and the path where you want the file with the mocked functions to be generated as output (second parameter or explicitly with the `-m` / `--mock-output` option).
+If the option parameter is empty or is a directory path (i.e. ending with a path separator) then the output file name will be deduced from the input file name by replacing its extension by *"_mock.cpp"*.
+If the option parameter is **'@'**, the mock is printed to the console.

 CppUMock by default interprets header files with the extensions .hh, .hpp or .hxx as C\++.
 Other extensions are interpreted by default as C. To force the interpretation of a header file as C++ use the `-x` / `--cpp` option.